+The seven assessment levels are used to describe the distinct needs of individuals in each group but for the purposes of reimbursement rates fewer categories have been established in recognition that the support needs of members across certain assessment levels are similar.
+There are four needs-based categories used for reimbursement of community residential services.
+Additionally, there are cost-based rates established by category for 2-person, 3-person and 4-person homes to reflect the costs related to staffing patterns.
+The crosswalk of assessment levels to rate categories in residential services is as follows:

-4-person Residence Rates: Assessment Level: 3 = Rate Category: 1 \$239.73 3-Person Residence Rates: Assessment Level: 3 = Rate Category: 1 \$261.48 The COMP Program is intended for those goods and services that are not covered by the State Medicaid Plan or those instances in which a participant's need exceeds State Plan coverage limits and exceptions to the coverage limits are not available.
-4-person Residence Rates: Assessment Level: 3 = Rate Category: 1 \$239.73 3-Person Residence Rates: Assessment Level: 3 = Rate Category: 1 \$261.48 The COMP Program is intended for those goods and services that are not covered by the State Medicaid Plan or those instances in which a participant's need exceeds State Plan coverage limits and exceptions to the coverage limits are not available.
-Specify applicable (if any) limits on the amount, frequency, or duration of this service: Specify applicable (if any) limits on the amount, frequency, or duration of this service: Unit of service: Daily Limit: All Community Residential Service rates assume a 344-day billing year, allowing providers to earn a full-year of revenue over 344 billed days thus reimbursing providers for intermittent time spent away from the home overnight for periods during which waiver participants use family or other natural support time not otherwise reimbursed through Medicaid services (providers are therefore not permitted to bill more than 344 days).
-Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E □ Provider managed Specify whether the service may be provided by (check each that applies): Legally Responsible Person ☐ Relative ☐ Legal Guardian Provider Specifications: Provider Category Provider Type Title Agency Standards Compliant DD Service Agency
+4-person Residence Rates: Assessment Level: 3 = Rate Category: 1 \$239.73

+3-Person Residence Rates: Assessment Level: 3 = Rate Category: 1 \$261.48

+The COMP Program is intended for those goods and services that are not covered by the State Medicaid Plan or those instances in which a participant's need exceeds State Plan coverage limits and exceptions to the coverage limits are not available.

+4-person Residence Rates: Assessment Level: 3 = Rate Category: 1 \$239.73

+3-Person Residence Rates: Assessment Level: 3 = Rate Category: 1 \$261.48

+The COMP Program is intended for those goods and services that are not covered by the State Medicaid Plan or those instances in which a participant's need exceeds State Plan coverage limits and exceptions to the coverage limits are not available.

+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Specify applicable (if any) limits on the amount, frequency, or duration of this service: Unit of service: Daily

+Limit: All Community Residential Service rates assume a 344-day billing year, allowing providers to earn a full-year of revenue over 344 billed days thus reimbursing providers for intermittent time spent away from the home overnight for periods during which waiver participants use family or other natural support time not otherwise reimbursed through Medicaid services (providers are therefore not permitted to bill more than 344 days).
-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service
+Specify whether the service may be provided by (check each that applies):

+Provider Category Provider Type Title Agency Standards Compliant DD Service Agency
-Service Type: Other Service

-Service Name: Community Residential Alternative, Group Home, 4-Person Residence, Tier 3
+Service Type: Other Service Service Name: Community Residential Alternative, Group Home, 4-Person Residence, Tier 3

-Provider Category: Agency

-Provider Type: